italrr/cr/docs/Lore.md

 - Victor Vetsu

 Victor is the leader of the Bibi Snakes.
 The character can choose to work for Victor/Bibis.
-The name comes from an artificial food created by the Chinese before the world broke out.
+The name comes from an artificial food created by the Chinese before the war broke out.
 It's served as a delicatessen.

 Victor used to be a drug addict, that lost his job, and friends.
 Eventually he quit, and put together the Bibi Snakes.
 Victor is slender, but built.